-&lt;sup>1 Note that the Programs initial SOWs presented are being divided into multiple Projects.
-An example is the Streetlight Program initial SOWs presented to Puerto Rico Energy Puerto Rico Energy Bureau (PREB) was for the entirety of Puerto Rico; however, this Program will be divided into over 78 Projects representing each Municipality.
+&lt;sup>1 Note that the Programs iSOWs presented are being divided into multiple Projects.
+An example is the Streetlight Program iSOWs presented to Puerto Rico Energy Puerto Rico Energy Bureau (PREB) was for the entirety of Puerto Rico; however, this Program will be divided into over 78 Projects representing each Municipality.
 This approach was taken to simplify the initiation of the work with PREB; and to expedite the approval and execution of the work with FEMA.